 J.D., University of Michigan Law School

-Criminal law and procedure, administrative and regulatory law, state and local government law, corporations
+Criminal law and procedure, administrative and regulatory law, corporations

 Areas of Expertise